 CMP continues to be committed to meeting the needs of students with disabilities who are on a 504 plan or receiving special education services and offering a free and appropriate public education in the least restrictive environment.
-Parent and staff input through meetings and surveys will help CMP identify the best way to execute the services, regardless of the reopening model selected.
-The Special Education Department has reviewed this information and student paperwork to support campuses in creating schedules and service offerings to help students continue to make progress.
-In addition, the following has been taken into account:
+Parent and staff communication have helped CMP identify the best way to execute services, regardless of the reopening model selected.
+The Special Education Department has reviewed parent and staff input and student paperwork to support campuses in creating schedules and service offerings to help students continue to make progress.
+In addition, the following have been taken into account:

-- Accommodations that may be needed in the distance learning environment - Assistive technology that may be needed during distance learning - A review of services that lend themselves better to a virtual environment - Continued assessment of progress and possible regression of skills
+- Accommodations that may be needed in the distance learning environment - Assistive technology that may be needed during distance learning - A review of services that lend themselves better to a virtual environment - Continued progress monitoring to respond to student needs